Tripple-A/Chef-React-App/README.md

 ## User Features

 - A user has access to all vendors registered on the app.
-- A user upon sign-in can visit a particular vendor's page,view what is available and then,make a booking for his event upon vendor availability for that date.
+- A user upon sign-in can visit a particular vendor's page, view what is available and then, make a booking for his event upon vendor availability for that date.
 - Users can also become vendors upon sign-up after payment of a fee.
 - Users who are vendors can create their vendor profile and constantly upload meal-pictures to entice their customers.